meccaLeccaHi/py_stimuli/README.md

 These scripts make use of the following toolboxes:
 ## - Experiment software:
 **Psychopy** http://www.psychopy.org/
-- requires recent version that includes visual.MovieStim3() module, (which relies on MoviePy)
+- requires recent version that includes visual.MovieStim3() module, (which relies on MoviePy).

 ## - Eyetracking software:
 **PyGaze** http://www.pygaze.org/